An earthquake was detected 83 km southeast of Bermuda - The Royal Gazette - ExBulletin

 A 4.3-magnitude earthquake occurred 83 kilometers southeast of Bermuda, according to the USGS.

-The US monitoring agency said the quake occurred at a depth of 7.6 km this afternoon.
+The US monitoring agency said the quake occurred at a depth of 7.6 degrees yesterday afternoon.

 A 4.5-magnitude earthquake occurred last month, 560 km west of Bermuda, at a depth of 9.6 km.